 After decades of study, we still do not know:

-• How earthquakes originate and what conditions determine their sizes
+• How earthquakes originate and what governs their size, frequency and rupture style

-The answers to all these indirect questions fall within the scientific fields covered by Structural Geology and Tectonics, which is a specialty section of Frontiers in Earth Science.
-And there are many more unanswered questions and unsolved problems within structural geology and tectonics, both as regards ductile and brittle deformation.
+These questions cover a few of the major and broad-scale scientific fields covered by Structural Geology and Tectonics, which is a specialty section of Frontiers in Earth Science.
+In addition, there are many more unanswered questions and unsolved problems within structural geology and tectonics which need to be investigated.

 Structural Geology and Tectonics welcomes submissions within the general field of structural geology and tectonics.
 Papers on all aspects of structural geology and tectonics, both theoretical and applied, are welcome.
 These include papers that focus on the following:

 Structural Geology and Tectonics aims at publishing top-quality papers on research results that derive from using these and related approaches and methods.
-Papers that are quantitative and combine two or more of the above approaches are particularly welcome.
+Papers that are quantitative and combine multiple approaches are particularly welcome.

-Structural Geology and Tectonics welcomes submissions of the following article types: Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review and Technology Report.
+Structural Geology and Tectonics welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.